SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ## 2.3 Token Manager

-The Token Manager is design to abstract implementation details and simplify interacting with differing non-volatile systems.
+The Token Manager is designed to abstract implementation details and simplify interacting with differing non-volatile systems.
 By searching "token manager", the Token Manager related components will be shown up.

 <div align="center">
   <img src="TokenManager.png">